Best Multi-Timer for Labs 2026 — Top Tools for Lab Protocol Timing

 | Lab Laps | Yes | Yes (steps + groups) | Yes | Yes (link + import) | Running lab protocols |

-- Lab Laps — Built for multi-step lab protocols.
-You get multiple timers and steps, sync timers so one set carries across all steps, and share so the whole lab uses the same protocol.
+- Lab Laps — Built for multi-step lab protocols: multiple timers inside steps, sync across steps, share for lab-wide consistency.

-Lab Laps is the only option that combines real multi-timing with protocol structure and sync.
-You create a project, add steps (and optional groups), add one or more timers per step, and turn on Sync timers.
-Start once; as you move from step to step, the same timers keep running.
-No duplicate timers, no lost count.
+Lab Laps combines real multi-timing with protocol structure and sync.
+You create a project, add steps (and optional groups), attach one or more timers per step, and enable Sync timers.
+Start once; as you move through steps, the same timer set stays meaningful—fewer duplicate entries, less arithmetic under pressure.

 In short:

-- Multiple timers — As many as you need per step (e.g. denature, anneal, extend).
+- Multiple timers — As needed per step (e.g. denature, anneal, extend).

-- Reusable — One project per protocol; open and run anytime.
+- Reusable — One project per protocol; reopen for the next replicate.

-- Works in the browser — No install; optional account for saving and syncing across devices.
+- Browser-first — No install; optional account for cross-device sync.

-- Free to start — Create projects and run timers without signing in.
+- Free to start — Run timers without signing in until you want persistence.

 When to use a simpler multi-timer

-If you only need several independent countdowns and no steps or sharing (e.g. “remind me in 5, 10, and 15 minutes”), a generic multi-timer app is enough.
-For protocols—especially PCR, qPCR, cell culture, or any workflow with repeated phases—a lab multi-timer like Lab Laps is the better choice.
+If you only need several independent countdowns with no ordered protocol (e.g. “remind me in 5, 10, and 15 minutes” for unrelated tasks), a generic app is enough.
+For protocols—especially those with repeating phases, shared lab standards, or multi-person coverage—a lab multi-timer with steps and sync is the safer default.

 Summary: best multi-timer for labs